-I love the idea of dhoop, as it's an older form of incense than the joss stick with a bamboo stick in the centre which dates from around 1900 in Mysore.
+I love the idea of dhoop, as it's an older form of incense than the joss stick with a bamboo stick in the centre: it dates from around 1900 in Mysore.
 Incense starts with the burning of single fragrant plants, woods, and resins such as labdanum, agarwood, and frankincense, and then moves to blends such as the Egyptian Kyphi and Hebrew Ketoret, which are burnt on hot coals or charcoal, and then moves to compounds in which flammable material such as charcoal or wood is mixed with fragrant ingredients, so can be ignited by itself - hot coals or charcoal not being required.
 Dhoop is this compound incense, and is the incense method used through most of Asia: Tibet and Japan in particular use the dhoop method.

 But though I love the idea of dhoop, I tend to only get on with thin dhoops Some of my favourite incenses have been thin dhoops, such as Padmini, Panchavati, and SamsaSpoon's Swiss Pine.
 The thicker dhoops I find a little overbearing, both in terms of the heady nature of the fragrance, and the amount of smoke.
 I like a bit of heady - I like Balaji incense, which tends to be hearty and Indian, but the headiness of Balaji tends to be in the fragrance alone; while with thick dhoop, there is the extra element of the amount of smoke, and the sheer weight of the fragrance.
 I believe thick dhoop is a particularly Indian form of incense - it's suitable for homes where windows are fully open, and where consumers want lots of smoke to keep away insects and lots of fragrance to cover up the bad aromas you'll get in hot countries.
 Thick dhoop is assertive and overwhelming.